google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-core.md

 update and control a web page as soon as possible, skipping the default [service worker lifecycle](/web/fundamentals/primers/service-workers/lifecycle).

-If you find yourself wanting this behavior, `workbox-sw` provides some helper methods to make this easy:
+If you find yourself wanting this behavior, `workbox-core` provides some helper methods to make this easy:

 <pre class="prettyprint js">